dflay/PSFeedback/README.md

 ### numpy

-1. Enter into the python environment by running `pyenv`
+1. Enter into the python environment
 2. Run `sudo yum install numpy.x86_64`

 ### SIP

-To install SIP, first activate the python environment (pyenv)

 1. Go to /lib/ directory and unpack the SIP library
+2. Activate the python environment
-2. Run the configure script `python configure.py`; this will create the Makefile and associated tools
+3. Run the configure script `python configure.py`; this will create the Makefile and associated tools
-3. Run `make`, then `sudo make install`.
+4. Run `make`, then `sudo make install`.

 ### qmake

 Tool for generating configure script for qmake-based projects (needed for PyQt)

-1. Enter into the python environment by running `pyenv`
+1. Activate the python environment
 2. Run `sudo yum install qconf.x86_64`

 ### PyQt4 or PyQt5

-1. Go into the python environment
+1. Activate the python environment
 2. Should grab PySide: `sudo yum install python-pyside.x86_64`

 ### pyqtgraph